Mel Hein: College career

-In 1927, Hein enrolled at Washington State College in Pullman joined Sigma Nu Fraternity and played center for the Cougars from 1928 to 1930.
+In 1927, Hein enrolled at Washington State College in Pullman joined Sigma Nu fraternity and played center for the Cougars from 1928 to 1930.
 With Hein as the starting center, the Cougars compiled a 10–2 record in 1929 and 9–1 in 1930.
 The 1930 team won the Pacific Coast Conference championship and were undefeated in the regular season, but fell to Alabama in the Rose Bowl.
 Hein played all sixty minutes of the Cougars' victories over California and USC on October 4 and 11.

 At the end of his senior year, Hein was selected by the Associated Press and United Press as the first-team center on the All-Pacific Coast team.
 He was also selected by the Central Press as the first-team center, and by the All-America Board in a tie for the first-team center position, on the All-American team.

 While at Washington State, Hein also played for three years (freshman, sophomore, and junior years) on the basketball team and for one year on the Cougars track team as a freshman.

 Professional career

 In 1931, Hein signed a contract with the New York Giants, married his college sweetheart, and packed all of their belongings into a 1929 Ford and drove from Pullman to New York.

-He played for 15 years as a center and a defensive lineman.
+Hein played for 15 years as a center and a defensive lineman.
 Hein was a first-team All-Pro center eight straight years from 1933 to 1940.
-He was also selected as the NFL's most valuable player in 1938 which he is still the only Offensive Lineman to ever win the award.
+He was also selected as the NFL's most valuable player in 1938 which he is still the only offensive lineman to ever win the award.
 He was the starting center on two NFL championship teams — in 1934 (NYG 30, Chicago 13) and again in 1938 (NYG 23, Green Bay 17).
 Hein was also a member of five Giants teams that lost NFL championship games — 1933, 1935, 1939, 1941, and 1944.

 Hein had planned to retire after a dozen years in the NFL and become the head coach at Union College in Schenectady, New York.
 When Union's program went on hiatus due to World War II, Hein returned to the Giants on weekends for three more seasons and retired after the 1945 season.